jun-pac/Project-Ulysses/README.md

 1. Wasted Time Timer
 When watching wasted videos, a timer is displayed on the screen showing the accumulated "wasted time."

+2. Activity Calendar
+Each day, if wasted video time stays under 10 minutes, the calendar marks it green.
+If it exceeds 10 minutes, it turns red.
+The extension tracks the longest streak of green days, encouraging users to maintain a positive viewing habit over time.

-2. Statistics Popup
+3. Statistics Popup
 Clicking the extension icon opens a popup where users can view their stats.
 A Stats button reveals a graph comparing wasted time vs. regular video time, allowing users to visualize their YouTube habits over time.

-3. Preference Report
+4. Preference Report
 Based on a set of 20 emotional needs, the extension generates a personalized preference report for each user, helping them understand their unique viewing patterns.
 This report is further personalized through user feedback, using ChatGPT-4o-mini to adjust preferences based on input provided over time.

-4. Rated Videos
+5. Rated Videos
 Users can rate the videos they've watched on a scale from 1 to 5 stars.
 These ratings are stored in chrome.storage.local and can be accessed through the popup.
-The Rated Videos section in popup displays the channel name, video title, and rating in a clean, table-like format.
-Ratings are color-coded with a smooth gradient ranging from gray (low ratings) to green (high ratings), making it easy for users to assess their preferences.

-5. Activity Calendar
-Each day, if wasted video time stays under 10 minutes, the calendar marks it green.
-If it exceeds 10 minutes, it turns red.
-The extension tracks the longest streak of green days, encouraging users to maintain a positive viewing habit over time.

 6. Interactive Onboarding Guide
-A landing page introduces first-time users to the extension¡¯s features and controls.
+A landing page introduces first-time users to the extension¢®?s features and controls.
 This guided onboarding ensures users quickly understand how to track their time, interpret stats, and use the preference report effectively.

 ## Privacy Policy